tlevine/toilet-foi/ideas.md

 I respectfully request a fee waiver under 5 U.S.C. § 552(a)(4)(A)(iii) for the following reasons.

 * I plan to use the documents for two studies to the public's benefit.
-  1. A study on human behavior involved the use and cleaning of bathrooms
+  1. A study on human behavior concerning the use and cleaning of bathrooms
-  2. A comparison of the actual cleaning practices to various sanitation standards
+  2. A comparison of the actual cleaning practices to established sanitation standards

 * I have experience with behavioral and environmental health research.
 I thus am able to digest the documents and disseminate my findings.
-For example, here is a recent human behavior study of mine on the use of toilets. http://thomaslevine.com/!/hovering-cycle
+As evidence of this, I currently work as a data scientist, I am starting a doctoral program in environmental health in the fall, and I already study toilets. http://thomaslevine.com/!/hovering-cycle

 * I plan to make the documents available to the public on my website,